allenai/allennlp/STYLE.md

 ## Code format

-We use flake8 to enforce some basic consistency in formatting.
+We use flake8, black and isort to enforce some basic consistency in formatting.
 Those formatting guidelines roughly follow [Google's python style guide](https://google.github.io/styleguide/pyguide.html#Python_Style_Rules), with a few notable exceptions.
 In particular, because we use type annotations and descriptive variable names, we use 100-character lines instead of 80-character lines, and it's ok to go over sometimes in code.
-Pylint enforces a hard boundary of 115 characters, but you should try to stay under 100 characters most of the time (in particular, comments and docstrings should wrap to the next line at no more than 100 characters).
-Additionally, we use `numpydoc` and `sphinx` for building our docs, so Google's docstring formats don't apply.
+Additionally, we use `mkdocs` for building our docs, so Google's docstring formats don't apply.

 ## Naming